-As a mathematically inclined student of physics at the University of Münster (Germany), Michael was attracted to the science of nonlinear dynamics and self-organization.
-His PhD focused on theoretical model of spontaneous formation of nanoscopic stripe patterns in coating processes using mono-molecular layers.
+As a mathematically inclined student of physics, Michael was attracted to the science of nonlinear dynamics and self-organization.
+He focused on theoretical model of spontaneous formation of nanoscopic stripe patterns in coating processes using mono-molecular layers.
 This research project allowed to bridge fundamental science and technological application.

-His research focuses on understanding the dynamics of strongly interacting quantum field theories.
-Fedor’s work contributed to the understanding of the exact spectrum in several 3d and 4d models, giving new predictions for realistic models of strong nuclear forces.
+Fedor focuses on understanding the dynamics of strongly interacting quantum field theories.
+His work contributed to the understanding of the exact spectrum in several 3d and 4d models, giving new predictions for realistic models of strong nuclear forces.

 A. Cavaglia, N. Gromov, F. Levkovich-Maslyuk, "Quantum spectral curve and structure constants in N=4 SYM : cusps in the ladder limit", JHEP 1810 (2018) 060 [arXiv:1802.04237]